minhxuvi/minhxuvi.github.io/pages/Notes/2025/0911_develop_every_tools_you_use.md

-# Develop Every Tools You Use.
+# Develop Every Tools You Use

 Develop the tools based on its native language.
 For example, you want a tool for markdown linting, you should implement it instead of using third party tools.